earthly/website/blog/_posts/2022-03-15-buf-protobuf.md

     SAVE ARTIFACT ./api AS LOCAL ./api
 ~~~

-And with that, I have a smaller, more declarative protocol buffer generation process and `buf lint` and `buf breaking` help me avoid some gRPC foot-guns and its all wrapped up in a reusable build script, so no breaking change or lint violation will even make it into my master branch.
+And with that, I have a simpler, more declarative protocol buffer generation process, and `buf lint` and `buf breaking` help me avoid some gRPC foot-guns, and it's all wrapped up in a reusable build script, so no breaking change or lint violation will even make it into my main branch.

-And I'm just scratching the surface on `buf`, most of the steps above are highly configurable and their schema registry and remote generation feature look very cool.
+And I'm just scratching the surface on `buf`, most of the steps above are highly configurable, and their schema registry and remote generation feature look very cool.
 But for now, I think it's been an improvement.

 {% include cta/cta1.html %}